rbika/dotfiles-macos/README.md

 # Development Environment Setup (macOS)

-Steps to set up a new macOS machine
+Steps to set up a new macOS machine.
-Updated for macOS Sequoia
+Updated for macOS Sequoia.

 ## SSH key